Degree Components

 - General Education (GE)

 Ohio State is a liberal arts institution and has a core curriculum called the General Education.
-Regardless of major, every undergraduate student completes coursework in a mutitude of categories.
-GE courses comprise nearly a third of most students' degree programs; students focus on completing GE requirements as a way of exploring majors or careers, connecting interests, and making degree progress.
+Regardless of major, every undergraduate student completes coursework in a multitude of categories.

 - Single Major